spikedoanz/spikedoanz.github.io/content/reeesume.md

 - gpu (cuda, triton).
 - rust.

+---

 ## jobs

 i've been a graduate researcher at ⟪REDACTED⟫ since may 2023.

 i also intermittently offer consulting to startups.

-before then, i spent much of my undergrad teaching math and programming.
+before then, i spent all of my undergrad teaching math and programming.

 before that, i was a certified [ESL](https://en.wikipedia.org/wiki/English_as_a_second_or_foreign_language) instructor with > 5 years of experience.

+---

 ## life